datacarpentry/semester-biology/materials/combining-data-manip.md

 * Either pipe is fine for this class
     * `|>` will work everywhere as long as you have a new enough version of R
     * magrittr has some fancier functionality that may be useful in some cases

+### Keyboard Shortcut

+* Shortcut: Ctrl-Shift-m
+* You can change this to give the base R pipe
+    * Tools -> Global Options -> Code -> Use native pipe operator

 ### What if I want to pipe to an argument other than the first argument